Tuesday, November 1, 2016

 We took the seats believing that they were from the Narcissus.
 But O. R. Cummings (and possibly someone else) said the ‘seats were from other trolleys in the area’.
 We have looked at these seats and it does appear that some were from the Narcissus.

-There are also two types of seat cushions, also in similar shades.
+There are also two types of seat cushions, in similar shades.
 (Some other seatbacks are in a greener shade and heavier overall construction, much too big for 14.)
 At this point, we[3] have examined those components as well as studied cars with similar seating: BRB & L (?no.)[4], 38, 70, 610, 4175.

 While we know the seats were manufactured by Heywood Bros. & Wakefield Co., they could have been made in a myriad of styles.
 The catalog examples we have to vary in one way or another from the three images we have of what must have been in car 14 while in service (or the other 3 Laconia-built cars).

 14’s seats had an ornate wooden armrest [5] on the aisle side with the other side screwed against the wall, (with a no. 523 seat end) ¾ in wainscoting.
 (20 seats) The catalog illustrations show the division of the backs into two or three sections.
 The 3 photos we do have of the PLI Laconia interiors show an undivided back, of the walk-over style.
 The aisle sides are supported by heavy cast-iron pedestals and held to the floor by eight screws in an oval pattern[6].
-14’s seats had one armrest and likely have two round footrests[7].
+14’s seats had one armrest and likely two round footrests[7].
 The catalog sheets show some of the seats with detachable backs that slip over the arms of the walkover seats.
 Initially, we couldn’t tell for certain if that style was what was in 14.
-Some of the seatbacks we got from Mrs. Vallee were detachable and show the patent dates of 7 and 14 of February 1901.
+Some of the seatbacks we got from Mrs. Vallee were detachable and the patent dates of 7 and 14 of February 1901.
 There are traces in the floor of two longitudinal seats with a separate pedestal and the end fastened to the no. 2 bulkheads.

 What shall we use as our model?
 Manchester 38 (Laconia 1906) came with a complete set of seats, albeit, very worn and dried out.
 The car was given a major rebuilding about 1965(?), which included reupholstering the seats with genuine mohair.[8]
 38 has decorative aisle-side seat end castings and plain ones screwed to the wainscot side.
 Because 14’s aisle side is covered with the decorative wood armrest assembly, the wall side casting can be reversed into an aisle-side one.